 The environment plays a crucial role in a chicken’s behavior.
 Factors like uneven ground or obstacles in their path can lead to temporary backward steps as a method of navigation or adjustment.

 Problems with vision can also cause chickens to walk backward.
-Eye infections or defects can disorient these birds, leading them to move in reverse as they try to adapt to their impaired vision.
+Eye infections or defects can disorient these birds, leading them to move in reverse as they adapt to their impaired vision.

 Observing and Responding to Backward Walking